thetatoken/guardian-mainnet-guide/docs/STAKING.md

 **Important**: If you stake from a Nano Ledger wallet, you'd need to navigate to the Ethereum app, and make sure that in the settings, "Contract data Allowed" and "Debug data NOT Displayed" are selected.

 ## Staking through Mobile Wallet

+**NOTE: The updated iOS/Android Theta Wallet versions have been submitted to the App Store/Play Store, but may take a few hours to be approved.
+Please wait until the latest wallets version v2.3 is available to stake from iOS/Android Theta Wallet.**

 Download the Theta Wallet app in the App Store / Play Store, or if already installed make sure  you have upgraded to version 2.0.0 (iOS) / 2.0.0 (Android).
 Under the “Theta Wallet” logo, you can click the **drop down menu** to select a network.
 Make sure “**Mainnet**: THETA mainnet (Default)” is selected.
 If the drop down menu is not clickable, please kill and restart the app.